 Here is the English version of the Prayer for Travelers:

 May it be Your will, Lord our and God of our fathers, to lead us in peace and direct our steps in peace; to guide us in peace, to support us in peace and to bring us to our destination in life, joy, and peace.
 Deliver us from the hands of every enemy and lurking foe, from robbers and wild beasts on the journey, and from all kinds of calamities that may come and afflict the world; and bestow blessing upon all our actions.
 Grant me grace kindness, and mercy in Your eyes and in the eyes of all who behold us, and bestow bountiful kindness upon us Hear the voice of our prayer, for You hear everyone’s prayer.
 Blessed are You Lord, who hears prayers.

-Each of these items travel with me on every trip I make, so in a way I’m never alone.
-I wonder what new things I will pick up along the way over my next travels?
+Each of these items travels with me on every trip I make, so in a way, I’m never alone.
+I wonder what new things I will pick up along the way over my next travels.